MichaelMartinez/Caffeine_Industries/content/lasercut-moleskin-cahierfieldnotes-wallet.md

 As I've [mentioned](http://mmartinez.us/2013/10/rhodia-notebook-cover/)
 in the past, I like to write things down.
-As I search for my favorite notebook and system to keep track of my life, I like to tinker with covers and items that enhance the percieved value of the activity itself.
+As I search for my favorite notebook and system to keep track of my life, I like to tinker with covers and items that enhance the perceived value of the activity itself.
 This idea was born when I thought it might be cool to have my wallet and notebook combined into one pocketable design.
 Also, thought it would be awesome to use my laser cutter to make it.